mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 This is the second half of a post about [using Nix to automate a fuzz testing workflow](/nix-fuzz-testing-1/).

 At this point, I can run honggfuzz against `pdftotext`, but it takes a bit of manual effort to get things started.
-I promised in part one that I'd get all installation and fuzzing down to a single command.
+I promised in part one that I'd get all of the installation and fuzzing down to a single command.

 ## Downloading tricky PDFs

-In my ad-hoc fuzzing, I had to download a boring PDF from the IRS interactively through the command line.
+In my ad-hoc fuzzing, I manually downloaded a PDF from the IRS website.
 I'll start by automating that step.

 While I'm automating, I can probably do better than a single PDF.
-For fuzzing, my goal is to have a wide variety of PDFs that exercise different parts of the PDF file format.
+For fuzzing, my goal is to have an expansive variety of PDFs that exercise different parts of the PDF file format.

 Adobe [used to have a corpus of interesting-looking test PDFs](https://web.archive.org/web/20150228065245/http://acroeng.adobe.com/wp/?page_id=10), but they've taken it offline.